tabrza/CV/README.md

 I am keen to obtain a junior developer role in a progressive and cutting-edge company, where I can grow and refine my programming skills, whilst also contributing to business growth and development.
 I am particularly interested in business process improvement through technology application.

 I have built up a broad range of experience from project management, solutions implementation and trouble shooting in logistics, to developing client relationships and sales skills at a high level as a Business Development Manager.
 I am constantly looking to learn and improve my skillset.
-Having already overseen the development and implementation of an ERP system for my company, I have seen the positive effects such as the efficiencies through automation that software can generate.
-Looking to work in business process improvement through applying technology, I see it vital to better understand programming and how it pieces together.
-As a result, I will be joining Makers Academy, a web developer bootcamp, in October for their full stack web development program.
+Having overseen the development and implementation of an ERP system for my previous company, I saw the positive effects such as the efficiencies through automation that software can generate.
+Looking to work in business process improvement through applying technology, I saw it as being vital to better understand programming and how it pieces together.
+As a result, I joined Makers Academy, a web developer bootcamp, in October for their full stack web development program.

-## INTRODUCTORY PROFILE
+## PROFILE

 Dynamic management professional with more than four years of combined experience driving operations ranging from logistics for household effects and cargo and supply chain to business development.
 Blends strong planning, analytical, and technical acumen to ensure excellence in resources procurement, warehousing, allocation, and distribution.